Cognitive distortion: All-or-nothing thinking

 This example captures the polarized nature of this distortion—the person believes they are totally inadequate if they fall short of perfection.

 In order to combat this distortion, Burns suggests thinking of the world in terms of shades of gray.
 Rather than viewing herself as a complete failure for eating a spoonful of ice cream, the woman in the example could still recognize her overall effort to diet as at least a partial success.

 This distortion is commonly found in perfectionists.

 Jumping to conclusions

 Reaching preliminary conclusions (usually negative) with little (if any) evidence.
 Three specific subtypes are identified:

 Mind reading

-Inferring a person's possible or probable (usually negative) thoughts from their behavior and nonverbal communication; taking precautions against the worst suspected case without asking the person.
+Inferring a person's possible or probable (usually negative) thoughts from their behaviour and nonverbal communication; taking precautions against the worst suspected case without asking the person.